 Data readout is performed via RS485 data bus interface in a master/slave polling mode.
-The protocol to be used by the controller (master) for requesting the detectors (slaves) and the data contents are defined in a separate descriptions, further specifications of the data bus interface are listed in the technical data (see chapter 8.1).
+The protocol to be used by the controller (master) for requesting the detectors (slaves) and the data contents are defined in a separate description, further specifications of the data bus interface are listed in the technical data (see chapter 8.1).
 The protocol description "Manufacturer-specific telegram definition" is available on request.

-To terminate the RS485 bus at the detector, a 4-pole DIP switch is located behind the front panel which can be removed:
+To terminate and for addressing of the RS485 bus at the detector, a 4-pole DIP switch is located behind the front panel which can be removed:

-Figure 8: Switch for termination of RS485 interface
+Figure 8: Switch for termination and addressing of RS485 interface

 No. Function switch OFF Function switch ON

-1 termination resistance 120 $\Omega$ termination resistance 120 $\Omega$
+1 termination resistance 120 Ω termination resistance 120 Ω

-deactivated activated
+deactivated (factory setting) activated

-2 reserved reserved

-3 reserved reserved

-4 reserved reserved
+2-4 Hardware address see chapter 7.2.3

-Table 8: Function of switch for termination of RS485 interface
+Table 9: Function of switch for termination of RS485 interface